Frequently Asked Questions

 Carnegie Mellon University (CMU) campus is located next to the University of Pittsburgh.
 To what extent does the Physics and Astronomy department share resources?

-Currently, we have slightly over 100 graduate students in the Department of Physics and Astronomy.
+We typically maintain over 130 graduate students in the Department of Physics and Astronomy.